julia-martyniuk/personal_scheduler/burnoutTools/README.md

 # burnoutTools

-This R package was created as part of a final project for the Advanced Programming in R course.
-It provides a tool to simulate and visualize burnout risk based on task completion behavior.
-The simulation is implemented in C++ using Rcpp, and the output is visualized using ggplot2.
+`burnoutTools` is an R package developed as part of a group project for the **Advanced Programming in R** course.
+It simulates and visualizes burnout risk based on task completion behavior.
+The simulation is written in C++ via Rcpp, and results are visualized using ggplot2.

+---

 ## Features